 In terms of support, the best Duolingo courses are currently French and Spanish for IOS users.
 These are the two most popular languages on Duolingo and, as such, receive the most updates and all the latest features.

-They both have the longest and most regularly updated lesson trees, as well as a huge library of stories, audio lessons and podcasts.
+They both have the longest and most regularly updated learning paths, as well as a huge library of stories.

 After French and Spanish, the next best courses, in my opinion, are German, Italian, Portuguese and Japanese, as these are the only other courses that have stories.